New Fu Lim Restaurant

 Planning Your Visit

 New Fu Lim Restaurant is located at 2536 E Fremont Street in Stockton, California 95205.
 The East Fremont corridor is accessible by car from downtown Stockton in under ten minutes, and street parking along the commercial strip is generally available.
-Given the neighbourhood dining character of the restaurant, walk-in visits are the expected mode of arrival rather than advance reservations; this is a format that accommodates spontaneity more readily than pre-planned occasions.
-Budget planning is direct for this category: Chinese-American family-style restaurants in this tier typically price well below the downtown restaurant average, making the per-head cost accessible across group sizes.
-Those seeking confirmed details on current hours and menu availability should contact the restaurant directly, as operational specifics were not available at time of publication.
+Walk-in visits are the expected mode of arrival.
+Budget planning is direct for this category: New Fu Lim's pricing is about $15 per person, making it accessible across group sizes.

 Cuisine and Awards Snapshot